STEM Program

 Program Start Time: TBD (meetings will take place for around one hour per week)

-While the 17 SDGs interconnect, students on this program will focus on SDG 3 and 13 that address climate and health.
-It is becoming increasingly clear that climate impacts directly on people’s lives, adversely affecting human health.
-There is a growing body of literature on links between climate and health, and significant risks are associated with failing to address these problems in a meaningful way.
-For instance, water shortage caused by climate change means that populations in some parts of the world face periods of sustained drought such that farmers can no longer feed their cattle or grow crops.
+While the 17 SDGs interconnect, students in this program will focus on SDGs 3 and 13, which address climate and health.
+It is becoming increasingly clear that climate impacts people’s lives directly, adversely affecting human health.
+There is a growing body of literature on links between climate and health, and significant risks are associated with failing to address these problems meaningfully.
+For instance, water shortage caused by climate change means that populations in some parts of the world face sustained drought, so farmers can no longer feed their cattle or grow crops.
 Whole communities are then forced to migrate, causing additional risks to health and well-being.

-Considerable amounts of research are focusing on these issues to try and avert some of the worst outcomes, and there is no shortage of evidence on what is happening.
-Finding solutions and putting them into practice, however, is perhaps more difficult, leaving plenty of room for new ideas.
+Considerable research focuses on these issues to try to avert some of the worst outcomes, and there is no shortage of evidence about what is happening.
+However, finding and implementing solutions is perhaps more difficult, leaving plenty of room for new ideas.

-Students will acquire transferable research skills, such as how to do a literature review, while expanding their knowledge on climate change and health.
-Students will learn from each other, from the faculty adviser, and from researching their individual projects, for example, by studying how these issues play out in cities, regions, and/or countries around the world.
+Students will acquire transferable research skills, such as conducting a literature review while expanding their knowledge of climate change and health.
+They will also learn from each other, from the faculty adviser, and from researching their individual projects.
+For example, they will study how these issues play out in cities, regions, and/or countries worldwide.

 Final Deliverables

-In the final session, students will offer a summary of their findings and give a PowerPoint presentation to the group.
-Individual assessment at the end of the course will be based on the presentation plus a written paper, approximately 3000 words in length.
+In the final session, students will summarize their findings and give a PowerPoint presentation to the group.
+Individual assessment at the end of the course will be based on the presentation plus a written paper, approximately 3000 words.

 Possible Topics For Final Project